 Although I had early experiences with computer music at La Trobe in the early 1980s, it was only when I went to Princeton that I undertook serious compositional engagement with computer-only technology.
 And there was a crucial difference between the two experiences.
 Earlier experiences were with synthesis, whereas at Princeton it was signal processing mostly.
 Synthesis was possible but less emphasis was placed on it in the Lab there.
 In hindsight, I can appreciate that Signal processing was the more expensive way to go.
 With synthesis, computational speed counted mostly, but with signal processing both computation speed and memory (disk) storage when hand-in-glove.
 One needed both.
 It didn’t take much experimentation to realize how necessary large disks were.

 All compositions were produced using Cmix.
 This suite of digital processing and synthesis tools was bound together with a language system, somewhat resembling the C programming language.
 Very early on in my time working with Cmix, I found it to be quite restrictive in itself but that issue could be overcome through the use of Perl which was a vastly more powerful language for text manipulation language.

-Audio recordings were eventually recorded on to DAT.
+Audio recordings were eventually recorded onto DAT (Digital Audio Tape).

 During my 4 years at Princeton, I produced audio works on the first NeXT machines these are listed below.
 I released a CD of recordings in 1997, called ’42’.
 I was 42 that year.
 The CD was packaged in modified 5.25 Floppy Disk cases with the original floppy left in there.
 One side was guillotined to let the CD in.
 I had the cases printed on which proved to be a problem and the track order on the case was, in the end, wrong for the track order on the CD itself.

-The page with relevant modifications, from my original site in 1998.
+Below is the page information with relevant modifications, from my original site in 1998.
 It has been left in the original HTML form of the time.